estherwaiyaki/Phase_3-project/README.md

 SyriaTel, a leading telecommunications company, is facing challenges with customer churn, where customers discontinue their services with the company.
 Customer churn not only results in revenue loss but also impacts the company's reputation and market competitiveness.
 To mitigate this issue, SyriaTel aims to identify predictive patterns and develop a robust classifier to forecast whether a customer is likely to churn in the near future.

-## Purpose
+## Objectives
+This project aims:

-This project aims to develop a binary classification model that forecasts if a client will "soon" terminate their relationship with SyriaTel.
+1. To develop a binary classification, model that forecasts if a client will "soon" terminate their relationship with SyriaTel.
+2. To determine what factors influence customer churn
+3. To determine the best model for predicting customer churn
+4. To evaluate how insights from feature importance can help improve customer churn

 ## Significance
 By accurately identifying customers at risk of churn, the company can proactively implement retention strategies to mitigate churn and enhance customer loyalty.

+## Research Questions
 The project aims at answering the following questions:

- - Are there identifiable factors that contribute to customer churn within SyriaTel?
+- What were the factors influencing customer churn?
-- Which model demonstrates the highest accuracy and generalization ability in predicting customer churn within SyriaTel's database?
+- What is the best model for predicting customer churn?
-- How can SyriaTel use insights from feature importance to mitigate customer churning.
+- How can the insights from feature importance help improve customer churn?

 ## Data Understanding
 The data is from Syrian Tel Communication company retrieved from Kaggle (link: https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset/data).
 The structure of the data included 21 columns and 3333 rows.
 The columns detail the different kinds of attributes (refer to the summary section below) while the rows represent customers recorded in the dataset.
 The dataset contains continuous and categorical variables.
 The target variable used is churn and the rest of the variables served as predictors except for state and phone number.